E. THOMAS (THOM) HARVEY, III

 University of Delaware, School of Business & Economics, 1975, concentration in Operations Management

-E. Thomas Harvey, III, a life-long Wilmington, Delaware resident, serves as the President of Harvey, Hanna and Associates (HHA).
-As president, Mr. Harvey owns and manages a number of management and real estate property investment companies.
+E. Thomas Harvey, III, a life-long Wilmington, Delaware resident, serves as the Chairman & CEO of Harvey, Hanna and Associates (HHA).
+As chairman & CEO, Mr. Harvey owns and manages a number of management and real estate property investment companies.
 Leading the HHA team with a unique mix of business experience and sense of community, Mr. Harvey inspires the creation of innovative real estate solutions for the 21st Century.

 Under Mr. Harvey’s vision and leadership, HHA expects property acquisitions to substantially increase over the coming decade.
 With a progressive mindset acknowledging emerging markets and business opportunities, HHA has pioneered the development of the Twin Spans Business Park, a premier 21st Century business campus located in New Castle, Delaware.
 Similarly, HHA has redeveloped the Delaware River Industrial Park to align with emerging markets and expand import/export opportunities.